JohnnyCanWalk/comp2113-proj-24-25-sem2/README.md

 # Features
   - File I/O is used to load graphics of Bosses(Req.
 4)
   - Map for every stage is randomized(Req.
 1)
+  - 3 difficulty levels per stage(Req.
+6)
+  - Header files (.h) are used to store declarations of functions, variables and constants separately

 team members, application description, features, non-standard libraries, and compilation/execution instructions.
 ▪ Identification of the team members.